 Remove Columns From a Dataframe

-Other times, we may also want to drop columns from a Pandas dataframe.
+At other times, we may also want to drop columns from a Pandas DataFrame.
 For instance, the column in our df named ‘Unnamed: 0’ is unnecessary.

 Removing columns can be done using drop